Nabinagar Super Thermal Power Project

-This Super Thermal Power Project is spread over 2970 acres, which includes 150 acre of land for the township and 63 acres of land for construction of rail corridor.
+This Super Thermal Power Project is spread over 2970 acres, which includes 150 acres of land for the township and 63 acres of land for construction of rail corridor.
 On 17 April 2018, Bihar state cabinet, headed by chief minister Nitish Kumar, gave its nod to handing over of Nabinagar Power Generating Company to National Thermal Power Corporation.
-On 15 May 2018, Bihar Government signed a memorandum of understanding (MoU) to hand over the thermal plant to National Thermal Power Corporation for a 33- years lease.
+On 15 May 2018, Bihar Government signed a memorandum of understanding (MoU) to hand over the thermal plant to National Thermal Power Corporation for a 33-year lease.
 For the Nabinagar plant's Bihar would get 78% of the electricity generated from the plant, while UP would get 11%, jharkhand 3% and Sikkim 1%.

 Capacity

-The planned capacity of the power plant in 1980 MW (3x660 MW).
-Unit-1 with capacity to generate 660MW, is scheduled to be commissioned in Dec'18.
+The planned capacity of the power plant in 1980 MW (3×660 MW).
+Unit-1 with capacity to generate 660 MW, is scheduled to be commissioned in Dec'18.